Other Educational Opportunities

 Meetings are held monthly and events are held periodically, approximately one event per semester.
 Students involved pay annual dues of $10.00.

-The Student Occupational Therapy Association (SOTA) is a subdivision of the Association of Student Delegates, a component of the American Occupational Therapy Association (AOTA).
+The Student Occupational Therapy Association (SOTA) is a subdivision of the Assembly of Student Delegates, a component of the American Occupational Therapy Association (AOTA).
 OT students work under the direction of a faculty advisor to engage in volunteerism and advocacy projects for the program, community, and the profession as follows:

 • Supporting and facilitating student success